Ran-hong/SALKUnet-For-Ultra-Low-Dose-PET-Imaging-Challenge-2024/Readme.md

 # Training and evaluate models

-You can run to train model:
+You can run to train and evaluate model:

 For train and evaluate DRF100:

 ```
 python main.py --configs_name="./configs/SALKUnetConfig_D100.py" --workdir="your training path"
+'''
+'''
 python main.py --configs_name="./configs/SALKUnetConfig_D100_eval.py" --eval_dir="your evaluate path" --eval_path="your ckpt"
 ```